JJWallis/hangman-app/README.md

 }
 ```

-To add to the visual representation of invalidly inputted data, I decided to practice dynamically toggling different background icons from an error class which was applied to the input.
-For future project, I feel using a fixed px value for the positioning could help with controlling the icon's position if other content around it were to responsively adjust.
+To add to the visual representation of invalid inputted data, I decided to practice dynamically toggling different background icons from an error class which was applied to the input.
+For future projects, I feel using a fixed px value for the positioning could help with controlling the icon's position if other content around it were to responsively adjust.

 ```js
    timerBegin: () => setInterval(timerCount, 1000),